-32 Procedures for, and response to, specific safeguarding issues
+36 Procedures for, and response to, specific safeguarding issues

-32.1 The Trust recognises the importance of educating all shareholders about these specific safeguarding issues.
-Employees and volunteers, governors, parents/carers and visitors should be educated to spot the signs of abuse and know what to do if they have a concern about a child or young person.
+36.1 The Trust recognises the importance of educating all shareholders about these specific safeguarding issues.
+Members of staff and volunteers, governors, parents/carers and visitors should be educated to spot the signs of abuse and know what to do if they have a concern about a child or young person.
 It is important that the long-term impacts of suffering such abuse are known so that the response can be tailored to meet the needs of the child.